Our highly trained and knowledgeable staff can help you with: Lending Library

 Our Helpline provides emotional support to the caller as well as information about Alzheimer’s disease and related disorders, chapter services and referrals to community resources.
 Chapters maintain updated information on home care, adult day care, care coordination, assisted living, skilled nursing facilities, eldercare lawyers, financial planners and transportation.
 Visit our Service Providers Lists webpage for more information.

-In our Williamsville office, we offer a large selection of books, dvds, videos and articles on a variety of topics related to Alzheimer's, dementia, caregiving and much more.
+In our Williamsville office, we offer a large selection of books, dvds, videos and journal articles on a variety of topics related to Alzheimer's, dementia, caregiving and much more.
 Stop in during our normal business hours, Monday - Friday, 8:30 a.m. - 5 p.m. to look through our selection and borrow a book (free of charge).
-If you are looking for a specific title, you can also call our office to see if we might have it.
-Also, visit the Alzheimer's Association Virtual Library online.
+You can also look through our list of titles by accessing our on-line Lending Library list.

 Part of the Alzheimer's Association's mission is to promote brain health.
 Through the year, the chapter offers Power Your Memory classes that provide information on how to live a brain healthy lifestyle and straighten out myths and facts.
 To see when our next Power Your Memory class will be held, visit our Learn More About Alzheimer's and Dementia webpage to view our Education and Training Calendar.
 You can also visit our Brain Health section of our website.